ainzzorl/wordhighlighter/README.md

 # Word Highlighter

 ## About
-Word Highlighter is a web extension that, given a list of words, highlights their occurences in the browser.
+Word Highlighter is a web extension (add-on) that, given a list of words, highlights their occurences on every page.
 It's written in TypeScript + AngularJS.

 The intended use case is memorizing new words and expanding your vocabulary:
 - Learn a new word.